readthedocs/readthedocs.org/docs/build-notifications.rst

    Webhook secret

+Optionally, you can use this signature to verify that the webhook is coming from Read the Docs.
-To verify the origin of the request, you can add some custom code on your server, like this:
+To do so, you can add some custom code on your server, like this:

 .. code-block:: python